Tchanu/feb/README.md

 # Feb
-> Draw and chat with friends.
+> Draw, chat, learn, listen to music with friends.
 Developed on socket.io

 ## demo
 http://35.204.63.61:3000/